 Any car/travel games should work.
 The favorite ones in our house is Name-Place-Animal-Thing.
 Here’s how you play it: Player 1 says start.
 Play 2 starts saying the alphabet in his head.
 Player 1 says stop.
 Player 2 declares what alphabet he was on.
 You go around the table with everyone first saying a name that starts with that letter.
 Next you go around telling a place that starts with that letter and so on.
-Here’s a great list of simple games that keep your kids busy at at the table.
+Here’s a great list of simple games that can keep your kids busy at the table.

 16. Write lunchbox notes.

 Pass a stack of post-it notes and a pen so the kids can write cute/funny/sappy lunch box notes to put in each other’s lunch boxes while they chow down breakfast.
 Not only do you keep them sitting at the table, this is a great way to foster connection and closeness among siblings.

 17. Set up a gratitude jar or box right in the middle of the breakfast table.